 The apps and app versions you’ve successfully activated.
 This helps us troubleshoot technical issues if necessary.

-The dates (not times) you connect to the VPN, along with the VPN location (but not the server IP) and the source country (but not your source IP).
+The dates (not times) you connect to the VPN, along with the VPN location (but not the server IP) and the source country.
 This helps us provide technical support.

 The total amount of data you transfer.
 Users can transfer unlimited data, but if someone pushes more traffic than thousands of others combined and affects our quality of service for other users, we might contact that user for an explanation.